 Can I take a minute to tell you how much I love this community of readers?
 You guys are awesome and I love that we can help each other!

 I use the basics of that recipe, but changed it slightly.
 I use dried cinnamon rather than a cinnamon stick and instead of using dried ginger and whole cloves, I use ginger and clove essential oils.
 I note in the recipe below that you can use either.

-The first step will be to get yourself some dried elderberries, which I get on Amazon.
-Oh, how I love my Amazon Prime membership.
+The first step will be to get yourself some dried elderberries, which I get on Amazon. (affiliate link) Oh, how I love my Amazon Prime membership.
 2 days later and you’ll be ready to make some immune-boosting syrup!

 The whole process is easy and can be done while doing other household chores.
 You start by simmering some dried elderberries with water and spices for about 45 minutes.
 That’s when you can be doing other things.
 No need to hover over the pot here.

 Once the liquid is reduced by half, you drain the liquid.
 I use a fine mesh strainer which makes it super easy.
 (Mine are very similar to these and I use them for everything!)

 Make sure you squeeze all the liquid out of the berries so you aren’t wasting any.
 The back of a wooden spoon should do the trick.

 Make sure the liquid is cooled, and then you can add your raw honey.
 Raw honey sweetens the syrup so kids will take it easily, but also has its own medicinal benefits.
 Win-win!

 Then you store it in an airtight container in the refrigerator and it will last for about two months.
 For adults, take 1 tablespoon daily and for children, 1 teaspoon daily.
 If you or your children are experiencing sickness or feel something coming on, that dose should be repeated four times daily.